danielchalef/sirius-docker/README.md

 - Make threading uses all cores

 ## Build the image
-Modify the GCC and OpenBlAS CPU types to optimize for your specific environment.
+Modify the GCC and OpenBLAS CPU types to optimize for your specific environment.

 Build the image with the following command:
 ```